cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/overview/social-data-network/social-data-network.md

 ## Architecture

 To build a social application, a developer should only focus on user experience, user acquisition, and content moderation rather than worrying about building and maintaining the infrastructure.
-CyberConnect supports developers to build new applications thru APIs and SDKs.
+CyberConnect supports developers to build new applications through APIs and SDKs.
 Although the experience is seamless to developers, we want to highlight our architectural design that makes CyberConnect gasless, composable and highly scalable.

 **Sufficiently decentralized data infrastructures** that help users manage their portable and self-sovereign social data at scale.
 The data are represented in _verifiable credentials_ and developers can safely rely on the infrastructures to write and update millions of records.